How does The Vine School in Cape Town encourage a love of learning?

 As a member school of Ambleside Schools International in Southern Africa (ASISA), we use the international Ambleside Curriculum, adapted for South African schools to teach the history, geography, and 2nd and 3rd languages appropriate to our context.
 Great books by great authors have been selected and arranged by an international team of educators with decades of experience.

 The curriculum includes classical literature, biographies, poetry and primary source material for history and science.
 Singapore Maths reinforces a three-step learning process which moves from real objects to pictures to symbols.
 Grammar and other disciplinary subjects are taught sequentially, precept upon precept, through the aid of well-recognized quality text books.
+Other subjects such as music appreciation, picture study, handwork, nature study, transcription and recitation round out the curriculum.

 Whether for good or ill, our lives are shaped by our habits.
 Over time, they become our character and serve to shape who we are, how we think, act, work, and relate.
-It is the goal of the Vine School teacher to support children in the development of habits that will serve them well for their entire lives both academically and relationally.
+It is the goal of The Vine School teacher to support children in the development of habits that will serve them well for their entire lives both academically and relationally.

 For example, if children can’t pay attention or sit still, they probably won’t get much out of a great reading or piece of poetry.
 Instead of accepting bad habits like not listening or constant fidgeting, teachers at The Vine School help children to develop the good habits that enable them to pay attention.
 Good academic and moral habits are what Charlotte Mason referred to as the “rails of life”.